top of page

 Google Classroom + Lyft

-Combine two unrelated apps to encourage a new behavior
+Combine 2 unrelated apps to encourage a new behavior

 7 weeks; October 2021 - November 2021

-When selecting the two apps, I thought about the sort of behavior I wanted to encourage, and eventually landed on something that would aid in the climate crisis.
+When selecting two apps for this project, I thought about the kind of behavior I wanted to encourage, and looked into the climate crisis as a problem space.
 Ride-sharing as a climate solution immediately came to mind, so I chose Lyft as one of the apps.
 I then looked at the apps I already had on my phone and picked one at random I was familiar with: Google Classroom.

 Lyft